Middlesex County Criminal Defense Lawyer

 Attorney Spring began his career in the Middlesex District Attorney’s Office.
 He served as an assistant district attorney for more than three years and prosecuted cases in every courthouse in Middlesex County.
 After successfully handling cases in district court, Attorney Spring was promoted to superior court where he prosecuted defendants charged primarily with violent street crime, including sex offenses, and high-end drug trafficking cases.
 Attorney Spring’s experience as an assistant district attorney taught him the strategies used by prosecutors to convict individuals charged with crimes.
-He now shares that knowledge with his clients to put them in the best possible position to tear down the government’s case.
+He now shares that knowledge with his clients as a Middlesex County criminal defense lawyer to put them in the best possible position to tear down the government’s case.

 Attorney Spring has experience defending the following types of crimes:

 - Drug offenses (including drug trafficking, distribution and possession with intent to distribute, school and park zone violations, and simple possession of drugs);